 How Quickly Does Dry Needling Work?

-Some Argentville, MO clients feel immediate relief, while others have to wait a day or two after their first appointment.
+Some Argentville, MO patients obtain immediate relief, while others have to wait a day or two after their first appointment.

-Only in that they use similar needles.
-Acupuncture is a traditional Chinese medical technique, invented thousands of years ago, that seeks to align a patient’s “chi,” or vital life force.
-Dry needling is based on Western medicine and has only recently become widely used by physical therapists and other medical professionals.
+Not really.
+Acupuncture is a traditional Chinese medical technique, invented thousands of years ago, that aims to align a person’s “chi,” or vital life force.
+Dry needling is based on Western medicine and has only become popular in the last two or three decades.

 Will My Insurance Cover Dry Needling?

-Insurance plans all vary, so we can’t know until we look at your personal plan.
+That depends on your specific insurance plan.
 At Axes, we believe everyone deserves the professional, personalized, and proven treatment plans they need to live without pain and get back to living the life they want.
-If you’d like, we’ll go over your insurance plan and investigate how much coverage you can receive.
+If it’s easiest for you, we can contact your insurance company and investigate how much coverage you can receive.

 Some of the other services we offer in Argentville, MO are: